Schmertzel/Schmertzel/README.md

       will place image here soon :D
     </td>
     <td>
-      # Schmertz
+      <strong>Schmertzel</strong><br>
+      I am an IT student in the Philippines
-      I like to experiment with things that interest me, and I love open-source projects and solutions
+        I find it enjoying to experiment with things that interest me, I particularly love open-source projects and solutions
     </td>
   </tr>
 </table>